How does a pension work?

-Pensions are tax efficient savings products that are designed to help you save money for your retirement.
-Pensions can be complicated, especially when it comes to all the rules and regulations that surround them.
+Pensions are tax efficient savings products that are designed to help you save money for your retirement and ultimately provide an income when you come to retire.

 What type of pension do I have?

-Aside from the state pension, there are two main types of pension available: defined benefit or defined contribution.
+Aside from the state pension, there are two main types of pensions available: defined benefit or defined contribution.
 Each has its benefits and drawbacks depending on your personal circumstances, as highlighted below.
 This article will predominantly focus on defined contribution pension plans which are much more common nowadays and can be set up privately, unlike defined benefit schemes which must be set up through an employer.

 What is a defined benefit pension?

-A defined benefit pension (sometimes called final salary pension or career average earnings pension) share one common and highly valuable characteristic - at retirement they promise to pay you a secure income for life, often with some form of annual uplift.
+Defined benefit pensions (sometimes called final salary pensions or career average revalued earnings pensions) share one common and highly valuable characteristic - at retirement they promise to pay you a secure income for life, often with some form of annual uplift.

-These are considered the gold standard for pensions, but have become increasingly rare as the financial burden of meeting the pension liabilities falls heavily on the employer, which is largely dependent on the performance of investment markets.
+These are considered the gold standard for pensions but have become increasingly rare.
+This is due to the financial burden of meeting the pension liabilities falling on the employer, which is largely dependent on the performance of investment markets.

-The employer is duty bound to make up any shortfall, which with an ageing population is a tall order, and is one of the main reasons why these pensions are rarer than they were.
+The employer is duty bound to pay each member’s pension, which is a tall order given an ageing population, and is one of the main reasons why these pensions are rarer than they once were.

 What is a defined contribution pension?